corrode/corrode.github.io/content/blog/hardening-rust/index.md

 ### Limitations

-Remember that panic hooks only run for unwinding panics.
+Panic hooks only run for unwinding panics.
-If your program aborts on panic, or if the panic is caused by a stack overflow or out-of-memory condition, **your hook won't execute**.
+If your program aborts on panic, or if the panic is caused by a stack overflow or out-of-memory condition, your hook won't execute.

-Therefore **never rely on panic hooks for correctness.**
+Never rely on panic hooks for correctness.

 They're purely for observability and graceful degradation; don't try to recover from logic errors as it is very hard to rely on a system's fragile underpinnings at this stage.